 Mr. Kappos has received numerous accolades for his contributions to the field of intellectual property, including, among others, the 2014 Global Agenda Council Vision Award for the Intellectual Property Council’s pro bono initiative from the World Economic Forum, the 2014 Jefferson Medal from the New Jersey Intellectual Property Law Association (NJIPLA), the 2013 Board of Director’s Excellence Award from the American Intellectual Property Law Association (AIPLA), the 2013 Champion of Intellectual Property Award from the District of Columbia Bar Association and the 2013 North America Government Leadership Award from Semiconductor Equipment and Materials International (SEMI).
 He was named one of the Top 25 Icons of IP by Law360, one of the 50 Most Influential People in Intellectual Property by Managing IP, one of the Top 50 Intellectual Property Trailblazers & Pioneers and one of the 100 Most Influential Lawyers in America by The National Law Journal, Intellectual Property Professional of the Year by the Intellectual Property Owners Association and inducted into the Intellectual Property Hall of Fame by Intellectual Asset Management Magazine in 2012.
-Mr. Kappos was also recognized as a leading lawyer by IAM Patent 1000: The World’s Leading Patent Practitioners from 2014 through 2016; named in IAM Strategy 300 – The World’s Leading IP Strategists from 2014 through 2016; included among The Best Lawyers in America for Patent Law in 2017; selected by Lawdragon as one of 500 Leading Lawyers in America in 2013-14; listed as a leading practitioner in the New York Metro area by Super Lawyers in 2014; and recognized by The Legal 500 in the patent and trade secrets areas in 2014 and for his transactional work in the telecoms and broadcast industry in 2014 and the technology industry in 2013 and 2014.
+Mr. Kappos was also recognized as a leading lawyer by IAM Patent 1000: The World’s Leading Patent Practitioners from 2014 through 2016; named in IAM Strategy 300 – The World’s Leading IP Strategists from 2014 through 2016; included among The Best Lawyers in America for Patent Law in 2017; selected by Lawdragon as one of 500 Leading Lawyers in America from 2013 through 2016; listed as a leading practitioner in the New York Metro area by Super Lawyers from 2014 through 2016; and recognized by The Legal 500 in the patent and trade secrets areas in 2014 and 2016, and for his transactional work in the telecoms and broadcast industry in 2014 and the technology industry from 2013 through 2016.
 He is also a frequent speaker and has authored many published articles on various intellectual property, innovation and leadership topics.